neeraja-m/Quiplash-Game-Frontend/README.md

 **Quiplash**

-This project is a recreation of the game 'Quiplash'.
-This is a cloud-based game which allows players to join a game involving answering funny questions, of which the most creative answers will be voted, giving players points.
+This project includes the front-end files for the recreation of the popular game 'Quiplash'.
+This is a cloud-based application that allows players to join a game where funny questions are submitted and answered, of which the most creative answers will be voted, giving players points.
+This project uses a Microsoft Azure database for the back-end to store player information, questions, and answers.